grafana/agent/docs/flow/concepts/component_controller.md

 ## Updating the config file

-Both the `/-/reload` HTTP endpoint and the `SIGHUP` singal can be used to inform the component controller to reload the config file.
+Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can be used to inform the component controller to reload the config file.
 When this happens, the component controller will synchronize the set of running components with the ones in the config file, removing components which are no longer defined in